smith-nathanh/autoSWE/plan.md

-# Autonomous Software Engineering System
+# autoSWE

-* Devbench is the benchmark.
+* Using DevBench as the benchmark dataset to test against
-* We first attempt python repositories.
+* Focusing first on the python repositories

-The process of the system can be described as a graph, the 5 tasks below can be considered the primary nodes.
-Progression to the next node is determined by the Controller.
+The 5 evaluations in DevBench will serve as the primary nodes in the system.
+Progression to the next node is determined by either a controller LLM or hardcoded logic.

 Tasks/Nodes:
 1. Software Design